 Scott began his professional career at Magnavox in 1984 as an electrical engineer in the Electronic Warfare (EW) area.
 He spent 14 years in various roles within the EW and Communications groups leading a variety of development projects as an engineer and eventually as a program manager.
 In 1998 he joined Invisible Technologies Inc. as the Vice President of Engineering and Product Development.
 While there he led the creation of 2 new product lines which won 3 Consumer’s Digest “Best Buy” awards.
 In 2004 he returned to the defense industry by taking a position as the site manager at the Northrop Grumman office in Fort Wayne In.
-In 2014 he joined Riverside Mfg as the Director of Engineering & Quality.
-Scott is very active in the community, holding positions on the NE Indiana Defense Industry Association (Treasurer) Indiana-Purdue Fort Wayne (IPFW) (College of Engineering Advisory Committee) and the ANG 122nd Fighter Wing STARBASE Indiana board of directors.
+In 2014 he joined Riverside Mfg as the Director of Engineering & Quality and now is the Vice President of Product Development both at Riverside and their sister company, Faria/Beede Instruments Inc. Scott is very active in the community, holding positions on the NE Indiana Defense Industry Association (Treasurer) Indiana-Purdue Fort Wayne (IPFW) (College of Engineering Advisory Committee) and the ANG 122nd Fighter Wing STARBASE Indiana board of directors.
 He is the holder of 3 utility patents issued by the USPTO.

 Scott is the director of Manufacturing for BAE Systems’ Controls and Avionics Solutions and site executive for the Fort Wayne, Indiana, facility.
 He leads global operations for OEM production, supply chain management, and aftermarket service of electronic aviation controls.
 Since 2000, Scott has held various leadership positions with BAE Systems in manufacturing, program management, operations, and sourcing.
 He is an expert in large program execution, operational transformation, and business relocation.
 He led the construction of the new facility on Airport Expressway as well as designing and executing plans to relocate the entire Fort Wayne Operations Campus without impact to his customers.